Bars and Melody: Leondre Devries (Bars)

 Leondre Antonio Devries was born on 6 October 2000 to stonemason Antonio and personal trainer Victoria Lee.
 From Port Talbot, Neath Port Talbot, Wales, he has three older brothers—Jacob Lee, Joseph Devries (Joey), the eldest is Ben Lee —and a younger sister, Matilda Devries (Tilly).
 Joey was part of the boy band Overload Generation who participated in the eleventh series of The X Factor.
 Leondre Devries has spoken openly about his experiences of bullying for four years before he switched schools.
 He attended the Glan Afan Comprehensive School at the time of the Britain's Got Talent competition.
 Previously he rapped solo under the stage name 'Little Dre'.
-His father said that Leondre lived with him until he appeared on Britain's Got Talent, and after that has lived with his mother.
-Although Leondre said that his father was a stonemason during the contest, his father now says he is a music promoter.
+In December 2023, Devries revealed on Instagram that his brother Jacob had died earlier in the month.

 Charlie Lenehan (Melody)

-Charlie Lenehan was born 27 October 1998 in Frampton Cotterell in Gloucestershire.
+Charlie Joe Lenehan-Green was born 27 October 1998 in Frampton Cotterell in Gloucestershire.
 He lives in London.
-He has a family that consists of his mother, a school cook; his step-father, a businessman; he has a younger sister, Brooke.
+His family includes his mother, his step-father, a businessman; and a younger sister, Brooke.
 His mother, Karen James, is a cook in Thornbury at Gillingstool and New Siblands schools.
-Charlie took up singing at the age of 11 when his schoolmates invited him to join a band.
-He has been attending the Winterbourne International Academy since he was 11, and was interested in drama, music, and engineering at the time of the competition.
+Lenehan took up singing at the age of 11 when his schoolmates invited him to join a band.
+He attended the Winterbourne International Academy from the age of 11, and was interested in drama, music, and engineering at the time of the competition.
 He returned to school the first day after the Britain's Got Talent finale.

-He also welcomed a baby girl into the world with his current girlfriend, Gabby Smith.
+In June 2022, Lenehan welcomed a daughter named Delilah.

 Lawsuit

-Antonio Devries, Leondre's father, threatened to file a suit against the group in March 2016, saying that he wrote Hopeful due to troubles that he was having in his life.
-He claims that he helped promote the boys until their Britain's Got Talent contest, is unhappy that the boys are moving away from the anti-bullying theme, and claims that their management overworks them.
-He says that he does not have any issues with Bars and Melody, but he took over the boys' social media accounts and posted music from his son Joey and other artists he represents until the management team regained control of the accounts.
-The management team, who Devries says is the root of the problem, have stated that the boys wrote "Hopeful".
-A spokesperson for the boys says that they are happy with their career and management team and do not feel exploited or overworked.
-They also said, "Bars and Melody are sorry to hear that legal action is being threatened and they hope it will [be] resolved quickly and amicably."
+Antonio Devries, Leondre's father, threatened to file a suit against the group in March 2016, claiming that he wrote Hopeful.
+He also claimed that he helped promote the boys until their Britain's Got Talent contest, that he was unhappy that the boys were moving away from the anti-bullying theme, and believed that their management overworked them.
+He said that he did not have any issues with Bars and Melody, but he took over the boys' social media accounts and posted music from his son Joey and other artists he represented until the management team regained control of the accounts.
+The management team, who Devries said was the root of the problem, stated that the boys wrote "Hopeful".
+A spokesperson for the boys shared that they were happy with their career and management team and did not feel exploited or overworked.
+The official statement was that "Bars and Melody are sorry to hear that legal action is being threatened and they hope it will [be] resolved quickly and amicably."